mitoNGS/MToolBox_snakemake/README.md

 | 87075_2 | 87075_2       | pb_121-1     |
 | #A      | mt1           | n1           |

 The workflow will execute as many analyses as the number of non-commented (i.e. not starting with `#`) lines in this file.
-Hint: instead of removing lines, you can comment them by prepending a `#` so that they will be skipped
+Hint: instead of removing lines, you can comment them by prepending a `#` so that they will be skipped.
 Every analysis is configured by one row in this table.
 Specifically:

 - **sample** is the sample for which the read datasets will be used;